 Expansive views over the vale towards Salisbury Plain appear from this point.
-The character of the view is predominantly pastoral; the solar farm is an anomaly within this otherwise green view.
-The footpath, from which this view can be seen, is significant as the only footpath link between Seend Parish and Poulshot.

-Key View G: For high quality and distinctive 'visual amenity'.
+The character of the view is predominantly pastoral; the solar farm is a recent addition within this otherwise green view.
+The footpath, from which this view can be seen, is significant as the only footpath link between Seend Parish and Poulshot Parish.
+Map 1 reference Key ViewG:For high quality and distinctive 'visual amenity'.

-View 10 - View towards Steeple Ashton Church tower Grid ref: ST949610
+View10 - View towards Steeple Ashton Church tower Grid ref: ST949610

-View looking south-west towards Salisbury Plain from footpath on the southern edge of Seend Village.
-A vista towards Steeple Ashton Church tower is afforded between Inmarsh Lane and the field gate.

-Key View H: expansive view to a key local landscape feature of Salisbury Plain.
-View 11 - View towards Salisbury Plain from the footpath at south of Seend Village 1 Grid ref: ST948610
+View looking south-west towards Salisbury Plain from footpath(SEEN7) on the southern edge of Seend Village.
+A vista towards Steeple Ashton Church tower is afforded between Broomhayes and Seend Park.
+Map 1 reference Key ViewH: expansive view to a key local landscape feature of Salisbury Plain.
+View 11 - View towards Salisbury Plain from the footpath(SEEN7) at south of Seend Village1 Grid ref: ST948610

-Expansive views across the valley towards Salisbury Plain occur from the footpath on the southern edge of the Village.
-The character of this view is predominantly pastoral.

-View 12 - View towards Salisbury Plain from the footpath at south of Seend Village 2 Grid ref: ST945609
+Expansive views across the valley towards Salisbury Plain occur fromthe footpath on the southern edge of the Village.
+The character of thisview is predominantly pastoral.
+Map 1 reference Recorded Viewpoint 11 View 12 - View towards Salisbury Plain from the footpath(SEEN7) at the south of Seend Village2 Grid ref: ST945609

-Expansive views across the valley towards Salisbury Plain continue to occur from the footpath on the southern edge of the Village.
-The character of this view is pastoral with no detracting features.
+Expansive views across the valley towards Salisbury Plain continue from the footpath on the southern edge of the Village.
+Thecharacter of this view ispastoral with no detractingfeatures.
 Map 1 reference Recorded Viewpoint 12 View 13 - View towards Salisbury Plain from Seend Churchyard Grid ref: ST944608